NobodyButMe-Haiya/Rebel-Cms-C-Sharp-Asp.net-Core-6/README.md

 Why still rename as Rebel ?
 The name rebel is to make sure people understand we rebel for non structure development.
 Software development is long process hour and testing.
 A small company doesn’t understand CMMI or Waterfall only blaim to agile.
 A real business will be maintain if got stable based application.

-Are this rebel sms for commercial ?
+Are this rebelcms for commercial ?
 Sorry not , if you deploy it commercial you need to contact us via curling_yaw.0w@icloud.com If you want cheap solution , please find other .